SHK2805/Red-Wine-Quality-Prediction/README.md

 3. params.yaml
    1. Not needed for Data Ingestion
 4. Update the entity
+   1. Needed for Data Ingestion
 5. Update the configuration manager in src config
+   1. Needed for Data Ingestion
 6. Update the components in src components
 7. Update the pipeline in src pipeline
 8. Update the main.py